 (5) For the purpose of identifying whether excess air infiltration into the landfill is occurring, the owner or operator shall monitor each well monthly for temperature and nitrogen or oxygen as provided in §60.753(c).
 If a well exceeds one of these operating parameters, action shall be initiated to correct the exceedance within 5 calendar days.
-If correction of the exceedance cannot be achieved within 15 calendar days of the first measurement, the gas collection system shall be expanded to correct the exceedance.
+If correction of the exceedance cannot be achieved within 15 calendar days of the first measurement, the gas collection system shall be expanded to correct the exceedance within 120 days of the initial exceedance.
 Any attempted corrective measure shall not cause exceedances of other operational or performance standards.
 An alternative timeline for correcting the exceedance may be submitted to the Administrator for approval.

-(6) An owner or operator seeking to demonstrate compliance with 60.752(b)(2)(ii)(A)(4) through the use of a collection system not conforming to the specifications provided in 60.759 shall provide information satisfactory to the Administrator as specified in 60.752(b)(2)(i)(C) demonstrating that off-site migration is being controlled.
+(6) An owner or operator seeking to demonstrate compliance with 60.752(b)(2)(ii)(A)(4) through the use of a collection system not conforming to the specifications provided in 60.752(b)(2)(i)(C) demonstrating that off-site migration is being controlled.